Mastering PDF Metadata Schema Customization: A Comprehensive Guide

 - Structural metadata defines the internal organization of the PDF, including page order and table of contents.
 Publishers use structural metadata to ensure their digital books are navigable.

 Metadata is essential for effective document management.
 A 2021 study by AIIM - a global community of information professionals - found that organizations with strong metadata practices experience a 30% improvement in information retrieval efficiency.
+The study surveyed a broad range of organizations about their information management practices and the impact on key business metrics.

 Several standard metadata schemas exist to ensure consistency and interoperability.
 These schemas define specific fields and formats for storing metadata.